D0nie1998/-multivitamin/README.md

 For this there also was 3 errors that were all on the logo tag in the navigation bar.
 [css validation error](/images/readme/cssvalidationerror.png)

+## Bugs
+- I had trouble adding images to the readme but i was able to put a link to the photos, im sorry for the inconvenience.

 # Technologies